Related Items Go Here

 The Departure: A Turning Point

 By 2010, tensions within the band culminated in Bryar’s sudden and unexplained departure.
 While the specifics remain a closely guarded secret, band member Frank Iero later described the decision as “painful” but necessary.
 For Bryar, it was a devastating blow.
-In a since-deleted tweet from 2015, he wrote, “After being kicked out of MyChem, I became the most depressed, angry, suicidal person ever.”
+In a since-deleted tweet from 2015, he reflected on his struggles at the time, writing, “After being kicked out of MyChem, I became the most depressed, angry, suicidal person ever.”
+However, Bryar also spoke openly about taking steps to manage his mental health, later sharing, “Now I am on so many pills that I feel a bit better, although it still bothers me every day.”

-Bryar also spoke openly about turning to medication to cope with his mental health struggles, admitting in another tweet, “Now I am on so many pills that I feel a bit better, although it still bothers me every day.”
 His public reflections hinted at an ongoing battle with both the loss of his role in the band and the inner turmoil it left behind.
 Despite these admissions, Bryar’s bitterness occasionally surfaced, further straining his relationship with both the band and the fans.

 Bob Bryar of American emo rock band My Chemical Romance, United Kingdom, 2006.
 (Photo by Richard Ecclestone/Redferns)